Orpheum Theatre (Phoenix, Arizona): History

 After falling into disrepair for some years, the city of Phoenix purchased the Orpheum Theatre in 1984 and began a 12-year, $14 million restoration.
 The Conrad Schmitt Studios created the transformation and the Orpheum reopened on January 28, 1997, with a performance of Hello, Dolly! starring Carol Channing.
 After the performance, Ms. Channing, still in costume but out of character, thanked the audience for "not turning this beautiful theatre into a parking lot!"

 Present day

 The Orpheum Theatre of Phoenix was placed on the National Register of Historic Places in 1985.

 In 1997, the Orpheum became home of the newly-formed Phoenix Opera.

 In addition to the Phoenix Opera, the Orpheum presents concerts, Broadway musicals, performances of Ballet Arizona and special events.

+In 2019, Arizona rock band The Maine released a live album that was recorded at the Orpheum Theatre.